ryndubei/hint-in-browser/README.md

 Not currently interactive, read `app/HintInBrowser.hs` to understand what is going on.

-[`hint`](https://hackage.haskell.org/package/hint) almost works out of the box but required a couple minor changes, hence the submodule.
+[`hint`](https://hackage.haskell.org/package/hint) almost works out of the box but required a couple minor changes, hence the use of a fork in `cabal.project`.

 ### Building and runninig